openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 4. Make sure carbs are removed successfully by checking COB on homescreen again.
 5. Do the same for IOB if there is just one line in treatment tab including carbs and insulin.

-   -> If carbs are not removed as intended and you add additional carbs as explained here (6.), COB will be too high and that might lead to too high insulin delivery.
+   -> If carbs are not removed as intended, and you add additional carbs as explained here (6.), COB will be too high and that might lead to too high insulin delivery.

 6. Enter correct carb amount through carbs button on homescreen and make sure to set the correct event time.
 7. If there is just one line in treatment tab including carbs and insulin you have to add also the amount of insulin.
 Make sure to set the correct event time and check IOB on homescreen after confirming the new entry.